colyseus/docs/docs/server/graceful-shutdown.md

 # Server API &raquo; Graceful Shutdown

-Colyseus provides graceful shutting down mechanism by default.
+Colyseus provides a graceful shutting down mechanism by default.
 These actions will be performed before the process kill itself:

 - Disconnect all connected clients asynchronously (`Room#onLeave`)
 - Dispose all spawned rooms asynchronously (`Room#onDispose`)